Picard rank and Ulrich line bundles on bidouble planes

 In contrast, we exhibit families of bidouble covers with Picard number greater than one that nevertheless admit no Ulrich line bundles.
 On the positive side, we also construct explicit Ulrich line bundles in the cases $(n_1,n_2,n_3)=(0,2,2)$ and $(0,2,4)$.
-Finally, in Section \ref{section5}, we prove Theorem \ref{Theorem B}, showing that the Ulrich complexity of an even bidouble plane with sufficiently large degree is equal to $2$.

 \begin{remark} We restrict to bidouble covers of $\mathbb{P}^2$ for the following reasons.
 Most of our non-existence results for Ulrich line bundles hinge on showing that the Picard number is one, which in turn forces the base surface to have a Picard number one.
 Although some arguments extend to more general bases, proving that the intermediate quotients also have Picard number one (cf.~Lemma~\ref{NS n1+n2>6}) requires realizing them as hypersurfaces in a weighted projective space.
 This situation arises precisely when the base is $\mathbb{P}^2$.
 Notice that one of our results (cf.~Proposition~\ref{(0,2,2n)}) establishes the nonexistence of Ulrich line bundles on double covers of $\mathbb{P}^1 \times \mathbb{P}^1$ branched along symmetric divisors, a fact that has not been previously recorded in the literature. \end{remark}